francescobonesi/synthesia-backend-challenge/ReadMe.md

 }
 ```

-in this case the response contains signature, so everything is ok.
+in this case the response contains the signature, so everything is ok.

 * response of ~2 seconds with signature absent